kspetrichenko/kspetrichenko.github.io/_works/2020-processing-obfuscation.md

 premiere:

 ---
-*Processing: Obfuscation* was painted in 2020
+*Processing: Obfuscation* was painted in 2020 in Thailand.
 <br><Br>